Immuhammadfaizan/Medilab---Medical-Platform/README.md

 💼 Hire Me!
 Muhammad Faizan - Backend Developer
-📧 Email: your.email@example.com
+📧 Email: muhammadfaizanlite@gmail.com
 🔗 Portfolio: faizan.dev
-💻 LinkedIn: Faizan's LinkedIn
+💻 LinkedIn: Muhammad Faizan

 🎯 If you like this project, give it a ⭐ on GitHub!
 ---